Freedom of Movement

 - Pro-Gravity Technique

 - Fascial Smoothing

-Everyone is a unique individual - as much as two bodies are alike - like fingerprints, they each are different.
+Everyone is a unique individual.
+No two bodies are alike.
+Like fingerprints, each body is different.
 For some people one technique will work very well.
 For others, a combination of techniques or a completely different technique or process is needed.
 Most skilled health care professionals are educated to know when to refer a patient for another form of therapy.

 Many doctors are referring patients to massage therapists today because some massage schools are increasing their hours and specifically training students in triggerpoint therapy and the techniques listed above.
 One such school is the Colorado Institute of Massage Therapy in Colorado Springs, Colorado.
 The Institute’s nationally recognized program is approved by the American Massage Therapy Commission and the Colorado Department of Higher Education, Division of Private Occupational Schools.

 Graduates of our 850 hour program study the most respected manuals written on trigger point therapy by Dr. Janet Travell and Dr. David Simon.
 Dr. Travell was highly respected for the referred pain patterns and trigger point locations she has charted after years of study and research with patients in her practice.

 Trigger Point Release Therapy is a system of Neuromuscular Massage Therapy developed by the Colorado Institute of Massage Therapy to refer to their specialized program of study.
 Massage Therapists trained in this process master a wide range of techniques to release trigger points.
 This enables them to better serve the diversity of people seen in private practice.
 The client is referred to as a “participant” in therapy because client involvement is essential if the process is to successfully restore and maintain freedom of movement.

 References: Myofascial Pain and dysfunction, The Trigger Point Manual, Volume 1-2.

 Dr. Janet Travell, Dr. David Simon, Williams and Wilkins Publishing Company